MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-operator-connect.md

 # Considerations for Operator Connect

 This article describes considerations for emergency calling for Operator Connect users.
-With Operator Connect, if your existing carrier participates in the Microsoft Operator Connect program, they can manage PSTN calling and Session Border Controllers (SBCs).
+Before reading the rest of this article, make sure you've reviewed critical emergency calling concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 To find out whether Operator Connect is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md) and [Plan for Operator Connect](operator-connect-plan.md).

-For your emergency calling planning purposes, review critical concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 ## Emergency call enablement for Operator Connect